ChampyTech/windows-cmd-simulator/README.md

 A simple command prompt simulator styled like the classic Windows CMD interface, built using HTML, CSS, and JavaScript.
 Type custom commands and see responses inside a terminal-like UI.

+📬 **Want to contribute?** Open a pull request or an issue.
+Even small contributions are welcome!

 ## ▶️ Commands

 | Command | Description              |